 Sometimes walking the boat up the estuary is easier than rowing

-Getting to Great Bear Lodge
+How to Get to Great Bear Lodge

 Its great fun and a very scenic journey just getting to Great Bear Lodge.
 In spring and summer fly in a Beaver float plane over huge swaths of untamed wilderness.
 Sure there’s the odd logging camp or fish farm showing up periodically outside your window but mostly its mile after mile of trees, islands, fjords – truly majestic country especially on a clear, sunny day.
 Should you be visiting in the fall you’ll be one of the lucky ones that flies in a Grumann Goose amphibious plane.
 We watched one come in – and quite an unusual sight it was.

-What you need to know before you visit Great Bear Lodge
+What you need to know before you visit

 - The lodge is informal.
 Leave your jewelry and fancy clothes behind.
 You need a few changes of clothes and underwear, a good book or two and a camera with a long lens.